 Research analysts exist in just about every industry but are more commonly found in some industries – such as the financial services industry – than in others.
-Within a company, a research analyst might be found in a number of departments, with a number of different job titles.
+Within a company, they might be found in a number of departments, with a number of different job titles.

 The most common research analyst job titles are:

-A Financial Analyst is primarily concerned with performing financial forecasting, evaluating operational metrics, analyzing financial data, creating financial models and presentations to assist executive management in its decision making, and reporting on the financial performance of the company.
+A Financial Analyst is primarily concerned with performing financial forecasting, evaluating operational metrics, analyzing financial data, and creating financial models and presentations to assist executive management in its decision making and reporting on the financial performance of the company.